 When is a good time of year to take the Alaska Ferry?

-The ferry from Bellingham departs every Friday year round and serves Ketchikan, Wrangell, Petersburg, Juneau, Haines and Skagway then reversing and returning to Bellingham the following Friday.
 You can do it any time of year, but a winter trip will involve a high level of adventure in terms of weather, sea conditions and you’ll find many businesses closed in the off season.
 The visitor season in Southeast Alaska is May through September (during this time, all businesses will be open, and cruise ships will be traveling Alaska waters).
-May and September are less busy.
+May and September are less busy than June, July and August.
 I recommend a May or June visit, as Southeast Alaska experiences it’s sunniest weather and longest days during those months.
-However, it is very rainy all year, more a matter of degree and a decent chance of having some sunny days, it is imperative that you plan for rain.
+It is very rainy all year, so it is imperative that you plan for rain.

 You can also connect to other ports (such as Gustavus/Glacier Bay or Sitka) from Juneau.
 The ferry stops in each port for as little as 45 minutes or as long as three hours, so if you want to visit a port, you’ll want to disembark there.
-Then you can take a later ferry on to the next destination.
-Making the ferry connections work can be very challenging, so unless you are planning a long trip I would suggest picking one or two places to visit and not trying to visit every port!
-For example, you could spend a couple of days in Ketchikan before continuing on to Juneau, Sitka or Glacier Bay and spending a few days in one of those places before flying home, which would make a good week long trip from Seattle.
+You can take a later ferry on to the next destination.
+Making the ferry connections work can be very challenging.
+Unless you are planning a long trip I would suggest picking one or two places to visit and not trying to visit every port!
+For example, you could spend a couple of days in Ketchikan before continuing on to Juneau, Sitka or Glacier Bay and spending a few days in one of those places before flying home.
+That would make a good week long trip from Seattle.

-In addition to stopping at various ports, the entire trip from Bellingham is extremely scenic through the world famous inside passage of Coastal British Columbia and Southeast Alaska, including narrow channels, forests, mountains and glaciers and sharing the water and passing forests with an abundance of wildlife including whales, porpoises, sea otters, sea lions, seals, orcas, eagles, bears and many shorebirds!
+The entire trip from Bellingham is extremely scenic through the world famous inside passage of Coastal British Columbia and Southeast Alaska.
+Your journey includes narrow channels, forests, mountains and glaciers and sharing the water and passing forests with an abundance of wildlife including whales, porpoises, sea otters, sea lions, seals, orcas, eagles, bears and many shorebirds!

 Will the Alaska Ferry cross rough water?
 Will I get seasick?